Mastercard/flow/IMPLEMENTATION_STATUS.md

 human host acceptance remains at final integration.
 Then 05/25 → 26 → 27.
 Deferred collector and partial-report work must not re-enter this critical path.

-Required acceptance still includes resolution of the observed two-worker stall and report-reuse finding, combined parallel/reporting and relevant serial/safety regressions, real command outcomes, existing packaged-runtime checks, IntelliJ Run/Debug/navigation/selection/Stop and comparable user-workload assessment with the supplied 12-target/20-cap reference profile plus at least one different valid
+Required acceptance still includes resolution of the report-reuse finding, combined parallel/reporting and relevant serial/safety regressions, real command outcomes, existing packaged-runtime checks, IntelliJ Run/Debug/navigation/selection/Stop and comparable user-workload assessment with the supplied 12-target/20-cap reference profile plus at least one different valid